 - Build and enhance communities

-CHIP receives most of its funding from state, federal, and local government grants and contracts.
+CHIP receives funding from state, federal, and local government grants and contracts as well as foundation grants, corporations and private donors.
 The Board of Directors consists of 12 volunteers who represent a cross-section of the communities that CHIP represents.
 CHIP holds a General B contractor's license that allows us to perform construction as well as obtain permits.

 CHIP began as a partnership between CSU Chico and the City of Chico, founded in 1973 by Jim Jessee, Keith Hopkins, Bill Murphy and Kevin Campbell.
 In 1991, the articles were amended to change the name to Community Housing Improvement Program, Incorporated.
 CHIP’s original purpose was to improve a small neighborhood south of campus through a housing rehab program.
 In 1980, we diversified operations by becoming a USDA Self-Help Housing grantee, and expanded to several counties.
 In 2018, the devastating Camp Fire destroyed 14,000 structures in Paradise and the surrounding area.
 CHIP lost its 36-unit rental community, Paradise Community Village, to the fire and many of CHIP’s staff were also affected.
 From that moment on, CHIP has been committed to the region’s long-term recovery.
 Paradise Community Village was rebuilt in 2021, and welcomed 29 Camp Fire survivors.
 Between 2019 and 2021, CHIP’s Self-Help Department has completed 94 single-family homes.
 In June of 2021, CHIP celebrated the completion of its 2,000th home since the program began in 1981.

 Board of Directors